wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    <a name="SvcPrin"></a>

-   DEFINITION: Each Service Principal can request an Azure AD token to access Azure resources and assign users and groups.
+   DEFINITION: Each Service Principal can request an Entra ID token to access Azure resources and assign users and groups.

    <a name="RoleAssignment"></a>